Within the first month of launching its new website with the help of mStoner, Rush University received 2,000 new admissions inquiries.

 After the launch, Rush University opted to retain mStoner to maintain and support the site, and provide feature enhancements.
 A benefit of waiting to address the following “nice to have” projects in the post-launch phase is that the team can utilize the new site’s analytics and visitor patterns to inform their strategies.

-"This has been one of our best Drupal projects," said Bill McLaughlin, director of account services & web development, mStoner, Inc. "Our implementation made it easy for occasional users to update their pages and it also gave more advanced users a feature-rich toolkit."
+"This has been one of our best Drupal projects," said Bill McLaughlin, chief financial and operating officer, mStoner, Inc. "Our implementation made it easy for occasional users to update their pages and it also gave more advanced users a feature-rich toolkit."

 The Rush team and mStoner have a queue of 20 more enhancements that they plan to make.
 When asked why Rush decided to prioritize this phase and enlist mStoner’s help with it, Donahue said: “We’re in a big city and we have a lot of competition from big players.
 We must have a site that’s fresh and relevant to keep up — and the functionality has to be there to tell the story of who we are.”